victorwkb/COMP90041/README.md

-# COMP90041: Object Oriented Programming and Software Development
+# Unimelb-Notes

-This repository contains the projects that have been completed within the course which is based on Java
+This repository contains all the notes for subjects that I have completed as well as notes for other subjects supplemented by my CS friends that have helped me develop stronger fundamentals in CS